programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 This tutorial demonstrates how to create interactive data visualisations in Python using Plotly's open-source graphing libraries.
 In particular, you will learn:

 - The distinction between Plotly Express, Plotly's graph objects, and Plotly Dash.
-- How to create graphs using `plotly.express` and `plotly.graph_objects`.
+- How to create and export graphs using `plotly.express` and `plotly.graph_objects`.
 - How to add custom features to graphs.
-- Methods for viewing and exporting graphs.

 ### Prerequisites

 In order to follow this tutorial, it is assumed that you have:

-- Installed Python (preferably Python 3) and the `pip` package installer.
+- Installed Python 3 and the `pip` package installer
-- A reasonable understanding of the Python programming language.
+- An intermediate-level understanding of the Python programming language
-- Some familiarity with (and installation of) Pandas and NumPy.
+- Some familiarity with (and installation of) Pandas and NumPy
-- Knowledge of basic data visualisation techniques (e.g. bar charts, histograms and scatterplots).
+- Knowledge of basic data visualisation techniques (e.g. bar charts, histograms and scatterplots)
+- Some familiarity with data preprocessing (we will be using Pandas in this tutorial)

 This tutorial was developed using Jupyter Notebooks but can be followed using your preferred environment, whether you use specific software/web apps (e.g. VSCode, PyCharm, Jupyter Notebooks) or work directly in the terminal (or another command-line interface).